Who is This Course For?

 I took this class to help me better serve and understand others.
 I learned that people have real issues and most want to be helped or shown how to overcome those issues.
 Would I recommend this course to others?
 Yes!!!

 This training will help lay the groundwork for gaining a mastery in helping others from a biblical and clinically-informed perspective.

 Tres Adames is a Board Certified Pastoral Counselor (BCPC#0791) and the Director of Arizona Christian Counseling in Phoenix, Arizona.
 Tres received his Master of Divinity (MDiv) from Wesley Biblical Seminary and Bachelor of Arts from Asbury University.
-He is on the board of the Pacific Region of the American Association of Pastoral Counselors (AAPC) and a member of the American Association of Christian Counselors (AACC).
+He is the President of the Association of Christian Counselors in Private Practice (ACCIPP).
+He is also on the board of the Pacific Region of the American Association of Pastoral Counselors (AAPC) and a member of the American Association of Christian Counselors (AACC).
 He has previously taught on the faculty of the College of Theology at Grand Canyon University.